 Company C, 95th Pennsylvania Infantry

-6corpsbadgeWe also occasionally portray the 95th Pennsylvania Infantry, Co.
+6corpsbadgeThe 53rd also occasionally portrays the 95th Pennsylvania Infantry, Co.
 C (“Gosline’s Zouaves”) at events where the 95th PVI saw service.
 Visit our historical and informational pages on the 95th Pennsylvania Infantry, 1861-1865 by clicking here.

 Remembering Our Pard